-As a cake smash photographer here in Edmonton, I get asked the same questions all the time:
+As a cake smash photographer, I get asked the same questions all the time:

 So I thought — OK, let’s write it all down.
-Whether you’re booking a cake smash session with me or planning your own DIY setup at home, here are the exact rules I personally follow when choosing a cake and a bakery in Edmonton.
+Whether you’re booking a cake smash session with me or planning your own DIY setup at home, here are the exact rules I personally follow when choosing a cake and a bakery for a cake smash session.

 1. Certified & Insured — Non-Negotiable